-Who is qualified?
+Who is qualified to apply?

 Heidelberg University requires a "very good" final grade comparable to a grade of 2.0 or better in the German grading scheme (equivalent to B+ or better in the US lettergrade system).

 IMPRS-HD does not require a test of English language proficiency.
-We prefer to check communication skills during the interview.
+We prefer to check communication skills during the interviews.
 However, for international applicants whose mother-tongue is not English or German it could be beneficial for the application to provide some proof of language proficiency.